-Gin may seem like an obvious choice for a summer drink: It’s botanical, refreshing, predominantly juniper, and pairs well with many fruits, especially currants.
+Gin may seem like an obvious choice for a summer drink: It’s botanical and refreshing (predominantly juniper).
+It also pairs well with many fruits – especially currants.
 And, by the magic of science through fermentation, a delicious black currant liqueur, otherwise known as crème de cassis, was introduced in 1841 to enjoy these delicious berries in all their boozy glory.

 When looking to purchase cassis, however, be sure to look for the label “Crème de Cassis de Dijon” to guarantee the highest quality and production from its original home in Dijon.
 While it would be lovely if someone from the states created a high-quality cassis, I have yet to find one that meets the standards of the French.